 The psilocybe azurescens is a cold weather mushroom that grows in temperature ranges below 40F in nature.
 Even for spores to germinate, the temps need to be down around the 50F-55F range for 1 to 2 weeks to start the life cycle in nature.
 However spawn runs have been published as high as 75F but spore germination and fruiting temperatures are always much lower.
 This is typical of most wood loving cold weather psilocybe mushrooms.
 Once the first hard frost comes then the mycelium stops sending up mushrooms.
 Very typical of wood loving edible mushrooms as well.
 In nature, the azurescen typically grows on fast decomposing hardwoods, and does best on alder wood.
 This species has been found growing on many other hardwoods as well.
 I've hardly read any reports of people fruiting these indoors.
 Most people just establish patches outdoors and they take anywhere from 8-16 months to establish and fruit.
 Then each year they add more small wood chips to the patch and the patch continues to thrive year after year.
 Many mushroom hunters tend to dig up patches they find in nature and move them to other locations to get a new patch started.
 This is a very quick way of establishing a mushroom patch with many species.
 The psilocybe Azurescen's also grow attached to sea grass along the sea shore around the north Oregon and southern Washington coast.
 The sea grass is high in tryptamine which psilcocybe mushrooms convert to psilocybin.
 This is one reason why species that grow on clumps of grass like the psilocybe semilanceata’s are always highly active.

-(September 14th) The current spore prints of azurescens we are selling are from a rare sub strain that we call “gigantium”.
+The special collection of spore prints of azurescens we will be selling are from a rare sub strain that we call “gigantium”.
 In nature these produce much larger, thicker, denser mushrooms then the standard azurescens.
 Our friend who’s hobby it is to hunt and photograph these type of mushrooms says he’s only seen the gigantiums twice in 8 years of photographing this species.
 Although these are a real treasure, spores are very limited of the “gigantium” and the spore prints we have are lighter and smaller then what we normally sell.
 These will be partial prints.
 These are for serious collectors only so be aware of this if you order them as we will ignore any complaints of the spore prints not being up to our usual density.
 None the less their will still be thousands of spores on the foil.
 These will sell out fast and we don’t know if we will get any more for year or two.
-Standard azurescen spore prints will be back in stock around late November.
+Standard azurescen spore prints will be back in stock around mid November.
 These "gigantium" prints are one per customer only.
 Thank You.

 The psilocybe azurescen deserve a lot of respect and will certainly bless those who seek them with patience.